torbencarstens/container-workshop/README.md

 $ rmdir /sys/fs/cgroup/memory/tcg1
 ```

-> NOTE: `rm -rf /sys/fs/cgroup/memory/tcg1` doesn't work in this case since the files are locked by the kernel.
+This works as long as there are no remaining processes associated with this cgroup.

-# TODO: what happens to the process restrictions (written into another tasks file, fallback, nested cgroups, ...)?
+> NOTE: `rm -rf /sys/fs/cgroup/memory/tcg1` doesn't work (Operation not permitted) in this case since the files are locked by the kernel.